Drinking Chamomile Tea During Pregnancy – Is It Safe?

 Chamomile tea is a type of herbal tea and is well known for its numerous health benefits.
-However, women need to exercise caution while consuming herbal teas during pregnancy as some of the ingredients in the herbal tea may be harmful to pregnant women.
+However, women need to exercise caution while consuming herbal teas during pregnancy as some of the ingredients in these teas may be harmful to pregnant women.
 Chamomile tea is generally considered safe to drink during pregnancy but should be limited to one or two small cups a day.

 Chamomile tea is a kind of herbal tea made using the flowers of the German chamomile plant, scientifically called Matricaria recutita.
 This plant and its flowers are very similar to daisies.
 Chamomile may also be made using the flowers of the Roman chamomile (Chamaemelum nobile), although the German chamomile is the one that is more commonly used.
-The flower heads are cut, sun-dried and then crumbled.
-This is then stored in an air-tight jar.
+The flower heads are cut, sun-dried, and then crumbled.
+These are then stored in an air-tight jar.
 The tea is made using the chamomile tea powder and boiling hot water.

 Chamomile has several health benefits like relieving muscular pain, curing insomnia, soothing menstrual cramps, and remedying runny noses.
 Moderate amounts of chamomile tea can be beneficial for women during pregnancy in the following ways.

 A small cup of chamomile tea before bed can calm you down and help you sleep much better.
 Chamomile has a soothing effect on nerves and has a mild sedative effect, thus curing insomnia.

 Chamomile contains nutrients that help the body fight off infections and increase resistance to diseases.
 Drinking chamomile tea helps the body increase immunity and prevents germs from invading the body.